 Dr. Niall O’Dochartaigh

-The politics of conflict in Northern Ireland, on the use of new technologies in conflict situations and on the politics of nationalism and territoriality.
+The politics of conflict in Northern Ireland; negotiation, mediation and peace processes; new technologies in conflict situations; territory and conflict.

 Dr. George Taylor

 Risk and politics; environmental politics; and state theory.